bookofproofs/bookofproofs.github.io/_sources/history/20th-century/shields.md

 * J H Shapiro was one of Shields' many PhD students.
 * He also notes that Shields advised the greatest number of mathematics PhD theses at the University of Michigan, but as a student was able to give insight into the style of Shields' supervision.
 * Allen kept to the sidelines but always made himself available to guide us to the literature, offer opinions, suggest options, lighten the mood with gentle wisecracks, and generally shout encouragement.
-* Shields married Smilka Zdravkovska who had come to the United States with her daughter Bojana from Skopje, Yugoslavia.
 * P Duren wrote joint papers with Shields.
 * Tragically Shields was struck down with cancer in the summer of 1988.